pleiadian53/loinc_predictor2/README.md

 Training LOINC predictive models requires input training data.
 These data are assumed to have been made available and kept under `<project_dir>/loinc_predictor/data`

+An example dataset sampled from Andromeda specific to the Hepatitis-C cohort is included under:

+      `data/andromeda-pond-hepatitis-c.csv.fake`

+Note that due to the limit of file size and the sensitivity of the data, we are unable to host physical copies of certains file directly but instead, a link to physical file on the Amazon S3 bucket is included within these files.
+All the data files suffixed by .fake are such files including the example training data mentioned above.

 Data can be curated from subsampling Andromeda datalake.
 A few tips on the training data curation.